St Augustine's Abbey: Norman conquest

 Following the Norman Conquest of England in 1066, William the Conqueror confiscated landed estates, but he respected Church property.
 At St Augustine's Abbey, the Anglo-Saxon buildings were completely reconstructed in the form of a typical Norman Benedictine monastery.
 By 1100, all the original buildings had disappeared under a Romanesque edifice.
 There was further rebuilding as a result of the great fire in 1168.
 The fire's destruction accounts for the paucity of historical records for the preceding period.

 From about 1250 onwards was a period of wealth in which "building succeeded building".
-Boggis' history calls this period a time of "worldly magnificence", marked by "lavish expenditures" on new buildings, royal visits, and banquets with thousands of guests.
+Boggis's history calls this period a time of "worldly magnificence", marked by "lavish expenditures" on new buildings, royal visits, and banquets with thousands of guests.
 In addition, the papacy imposed many levies on the abbey.
 The large debt that was incurred by these expenditures might have swamped the abbey had it not been for generous benefactors who came to the rescue.

 The cloister, frater (refectory) and kitchen were totally rebuilt.
 A new abbot's lodging and a great hall were added.
 In the early 14th century, land was acquired for a cellarer's range (living and working quarters for the cellarer who was responsible for provisioning the abbey's cellarium), a brewhouse, a bakehouse, and a new walled vineyard.
 A Lady chapel was built to the east of the church.